Capta1nRaj/mail-passify/README.md

 There are **2 methods** to logout the user:-

-1. Logout Current Session Only: The user gets logged out only from the current device.
+1. [Logout Current Session Only:-](https://github.com/Capta1nRaj/mail-passify#method-1-current-session-only-) The user gets logged out only from the current device.
-2. Logout All Sessions: The user gets logged out from all sessions.
+2. [Logout All Sessions:-](https://github.com/Capta1nRaj/mail-passify#method-2-all-sessions-) The user gets logged out from all sessions.

 #### Method 1 (Current Session Only):-